General Work permits how they work: The Basics of the process

 -

-Spending 180 days in Ireland in a single year will not be allowed, as that would suggest residency rather than a holiday.
+A stay of 180 days in one year will not be permitted, as this would indicate residency rather than a holiday.

 -